-Term Definition Adoption Date means the date this policy was adopted by the Board.
+Term Definition Applicable Rules has the meaning given to it in paragraph 1.1(b).
 ASIC means the Australian Securities and Investments Commission.
-ASX means ASX Limited ACN 008 624 691.
+ASX means ASX Limited ACN 008 624 691 and the securities exchange operated by it (as applicable).
 ASX Listing Rules means the listing rules for the time being in force of ASX.
 Board means the board of Directors.
 Chairman means the chairman of the Board, or in the absence of the incumbent chairman, the deputy chairman.
-CEO means the executive officer (by whatever title known, whether chief executive officer, managing director or otherwise) with sole responsibility for the strategic and operational management of the Group.
-CFO means the chief financial officer or equivalent officer of the Company (by whatever title known).
-Company or Avada means Avada Group Limited ACN 648 988 783.
-Company Secretary means the company secretary of Avada.
+CEO means the executive officer (by whatever title known, whether chief executive officer, managing director or otherwise) of the Group.
+CFO means the chief financial officer or equivalent officer of the Group (by whatever title known).
+Company or AVADA means AVADA Group Limited CAN 648 977 783.
+Company Secretary means the company secretary of AVADA.
 Continuous Disclosure Announcement means an announcement issued by the Company for the purposes of disclosing information of the kind identified in clause 4.2 of this Policy.
 Corporations Act means Corporations Act 2001 (Cth).
 Director means a director of the Company.

-Term Definition Disclosure Committee means the committee established under clause 5.
+Disclosure Committee means the committee established under clause 5.
 Group means the Company and its controlled entities.
+Key Management Personnel has the meaning give to that term in Accounting Standard AASB 124 Related Party Disclosure.
 Policy means the policy contained in this document or in any amending or replacement document of similar nature.
-Price Sensitive Information has the meaning set out in clause 3.
-Securities means any equity, debt or other securities of any kind issued by the Company.
-Staff means Directors, senior executives and employees of the Company or the Group.
+Price Sensitive has the meaning set out in clause 3.
+Information Securities means any equity, debt or other securities of any kind issued by the Company.
+Staff means Directors, senior management, executive officers and employees of the Company or the Group.